CalTea/CM3111-BDA-Coursework/README.md

 CourseWork for Big Data Analytics.
 Dataset focuses on diabetes predictions.

-Project was made through Juypter Notebook.
+Project was made through Jupyter Notebook.

 LaTeX used for Notebook to PDF file conversion.
 Can be downloaded Here: https://www.latex-project.org/get/